Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.

 - The skill and qualification level required to enter an industry; and

 - The working and social aspirations of the population.

 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work

 |Local workers occupations|

-An analysis of the jobs held by the in Redland City in 2016 shows the three most popular occupations were:
+An analysis of the jobs held by the All industries workforce in Redland City in 2016 shows the three most popular occupations were: